ismailmmd/tweet-streamer/README.md

 mvn test
 ```

-## Running the application locally
+## Running the application locally / Deploying

 * 	Download the zip or clone the Git repository.
 * 	Unzip the zip file (if you downloaded one)